×

 These above-mentioned dietary patterns improve cardiometabolic health and help regulate weight gain associated with perimenopause.

-Weight Management
+3. Weight Management –

-• Prevent weight gain and central adiposity.
+Prevent weight gain and central adiposity.
 Central adiposity accelerates during transition increasing cardiometabolic risk.

-Sleep Optimization
+4. Sleep Optimization –

-• Insomnia is associated with increased risk for obesity, diabetes, stroke and coronary artery disease.
+Physical exercise, mindfulness/relaxation, and cognitive behavioral therapy for insomnia all significantly improve sleep.
+Sleep disturbances increase through the perimenopausal transition.
+Insomnia is associated with increased risk for obesity, diabetes, stroke and coronary artery disease.

-Stress Management and Mind-body Practices
+5. Stress Management and Mind-body Practices –

-• Psychological symptoms are common during perimenopause, and stress management is essential (MBSR and CBT are effective modalities).
+Psychological symptoms are common during perimenopause, and stress management is essential (MBSR and CBT are effective modalities).
+Mood sensitivity can occur due to hormonal fluctuations.

-Substance Avoidance
+6. Substance Avoidance –

-• Smoking increases cardiovascular risk, while alcohol and caffeine can worsen hot flashes.
+Stop smoking, limit alcohol and caffeine.
+Smoking increases cardiovascular risk, while alcohol and caffeine can worsen hot flashes.

-focus on preventing cardiovascular disease, preserving bone density and muscle mass, maintaining cognitive function and optimizing sleep, and supporting overall quality of life.
-This life stage represents a critical time for disease prevention, as the protective effects of estrogen are lost, but it is also a time to reset – make your health a priority and make sustainable lifestyle changes that will prevent chronic disease and help you thrive.
+Menopause specific lifestyle recommendations are focused around preventing cardiovascular disease, preserving bone density and muscle mass, maintaining cognitive function and optimizing sleep and supporting overall quality of life.
+This life stage represents a critical time for disease prevention, as the protective effects of estrogen are lost, but it is also a time to reset

-Exercise: Multimodal for Bone, Muscle and Heart
+1. Exercise: Multimodal for Bone, Muscle and Heart –

 • 150-300 minutes/week of moderate intensity aerobic exercise (walking, dancing).

-• At least twice weekly muscle strengthening (free weights, resistance bands)
+• At least twice weekly muscle strengthening (free weights, resistance bands),

 • Balance and flexibility training is particularly important for fall prevention (yoga, tai chi, pilates).